Pete Jowsey Physiotherapy & Acupuncture

 • the Inflammation phase – this typically lasts 24 to 48 hours for a milder injury but can be up a week plus for more extensive injuries.
 This is when the injured body part swells and that throbbing aching pain dominates.

-• the Repair phase – the body starts to lay down scar tissue to patch up the torn fibres (the damaged cells); this stage is typically lasts few days to a few weeks (depending how bad the initial injury was) as the body rebuilds the injured part.
+• the Repair phase – the body starts to lay down scar tissue to patch up the torn fibres (the damaged cells); this stage typically lasts a few days to a few weeks (depending how bad the initial injury was) as the body rebuilds the injured part.
 When the tensile strength is strong enough you as the athlete tend not to notice the injury anymore; however,

 Pete Jowsey MSc MMACP MCSP HCPC www.pjphysio.co.uk